 When we multiply, the end product is amplified in proportion to the number with which we multiply.
 In the same way, opportunities for mathematical reasoning are amplified in proportion to children’s original investigations when an adult makes use of teachable moments.
 In the following documentation of play, notice how children explored the concept of “number” through measurement, geometry, and data collection.

 Frequent conversations about building a giant robot led the teacher to introduce measuring tapes with a question: “Where in our room will you put your giant robot?”
-As they explored the measuring tapes, children realized that there was a number associated with space.
+As they explored the measuring tapes, children realised that there was a number associated with space.
 Using this teachable moment the teacher introduced the words “length”, ”width”, “height” and ”dimensions”.
 As disagreement over sizes of the giant robot came about, Kate decided to do a survey and collect data to see how many children wanted one large robot and how many wanted four smaller robots.
-To help all the students visualize this data the teacher used unifix cubes.
-It was easy to see that the vote was in favor of one big robot.
+To help all the students visualise this data the teacher used unifix cubes.
+It was easy to see that the vote was in favour of one big robot.